hazelcast/hazelcast/hazelcast-documentation/src/CSharpClient.md

 #### Client Configuration
 Hazelcast C# client can be configured via API or XML.
 To start the client, a configuration can be passed or can be left empty to use default values.

-***Note***: *C# and Java clients are similar in terms of configuration.
+***NOTE***: *C# and Java clients are similar in terms of configuration.
 Therefore, you can refer to [Java Client](#java-client) section for configuration aspects.
 For information on C# API documentation, please refer to the API document provided along with the Hazelcast Enterprise license*.

 #### Client Startup